Osteopathy is a form of manual (hands on) medicine first practiced in the 1870s in the US by Andrew Taylor Still, a physician and civil war surgeon.

 Dry needling works with the nervous system (brain, spinal cord and nerves) to reduce pain felt by the body.
 It does this by decreasing different types of information (nociceptive input) coming into the nervous system from the body that may then be interpreted as pain by the brain (1).
 This allows the body to perceive less pain and produces other changes in the muscle itself that encourage better function.

 Dommerholt, J et al (2013).
 Trigger Point Dry Needling.
 An Evidenced and Clinical Based Approach.
 Churchill Livingstone Elsevier, USA.

 Dry needling is useful in jaw pain and headache, shoulder and arm pain, back pain, leg soreness and buttock pain.
 Despite it’s name, Dry Needling is virtually painless and great relief can be gained from using it.
 If you haven’t tried it, why not give it a go!
 Feel free to book an appointment , call to discuss your needs or email me with any questions you may have.

 Dry needling is NOT acupuncture, but does use acupuncture needles to great effect.

 Whether you have a recent injury, a joint that has ‘never been quite right’ after a previous injury or you’re just not moving as well as you would like to, gaining better function is a priority.

-I can assess your existing level of function for everyday activities that might be challenging and work out treatment and exercise to restore comfort and mobility.
+I can assess your existing level of function for activities that you do everyday at home, at work or at play that you might currently find challenging and work out a treatment and exercise plan to restore comfort and mobility.

-Book an appointment or call to learn how I can help you.
+You might like to check out the ProActive Movement Program, Book an Assessment or call to learn how I can help you.